justinsoberano/ChatGPTwo/README.md

 # ChatGPTwo

 A terminal program that lets you create your own personal chatbot A.I.
-Created to help with learning Python.
+Small project I made during spring break to see how far I can push GPT-3.5.

 ## Getting Started